meilisearch/documentation/reference/api/settings.md

 ## Displayed attributes

-The fields whose attributes are added to the displayed attributes list are displayed in each matching document.
+The attributes added to the `displayedAttributes` list are displayed in search results. `displayedAttributes` only affects the search endpoints; it has no impact on the [GET documents endpoint](/reference/api/documents.md#get-documents).

 By default, all fields are considered to be `displayedAttributes`.
 This behavior is represented by the `*` in the settings.
 Setting `displayedAttributes` to an empty array `[]` will reset the setting to its default value.